Paul McPherson

 After his brief stint in the NBA, McPherson played in the American minor leagues and overseas.
 He also spent part of the 2002-2003 basketball season touring with the Harlem Globetrotters.

 Furthermore. he reached the Semifinal of the Nike King of the World Battleground 2004 and won $10000, but could not get to the final.

+Paul McPherson, was charged with four counts of unlawful sexual activity with a minor, three counts of contributing to the delinquency of a minor and one count each of possession of less than 20 grams of marijuana and unlawful use of a two-way communications device, according to his jail and arrest report.
+While McPherson was serving as the Englewood High School Boys Basketball coach and as the school's security guard.